 Why don’t many people publish window and door prices online?

 As you’ll see, there are quite a few factors involved and it might make you think twice about going ‘off the peg’ with new windows and doors.
-Like most quality window and door companies do, BetaView custom make every single window and door.
+Like most quality window and door companies do, BetaView custom makes every single window and door.
 If you need something really basic, like for a shed or garage, you can normally pick up a basic window in a standard size from stores like Bunnings, and either install it yourself or call in a handyman.
-However, when it comes to your home, the benefits of a properly sized window or door, and the correct installation thereof, is critically important.
+However, when it comes to your home, the benefits of a properly sized window or door, and the correct installation thereof, are critically important.

 When price lists are published online it usually means the window is prefabricated.
 In most cases, especially in replacement and renovation work, it’s very difficult to get a true fit and often this leads to hacking the opening and/or product to fit the space.
 This often leads to serious problems, leaks and may require the product to be remanufactured, which is of course a costly exercise.